deepgit2025/-drag_drop/README.md

-update all data and ui handlers from layout like appsmith, make a separate data and styles option on right. make an handler file which update all changed states and their dependent elements. add remove widgets feature in it
+update all data and ui handlers from layout like appsmith, make a separate data and styles option on right. make an handler file which update all changed states and their dependent elements. add remove widgets feature in it. disble select in widgets, only active when dropped PS:: ask of OKR to sir